 1-800-799-7233 1-800-787-3224 (TTY)

 Individuals & families, and non-profit organizations, may reserve our facilities for special events.
-For more information, please contact our vicar by submitting a form on our contact page (click here).
+For more information, please contact the church by submitting a form on our contact page (click here).
 To download the space use application and policies, click here.

 The Book of Common Prayer: The prayer life of The Episcopal Church gathered in worship.

 The Lectionary Page: The readings assigned for worship each Sunday and on Holy Days (a 3 year cycle of working through the Bible).